 Headquarters for the College’s study abroad programs in Paris is the University of Chicago Center in Paris, the University’s research and teaching arm in Europe.
-Situated in the thirteenth arrondissement, the Center in Paris is part of an ambitious intellectual project along the river Seine, including the Bibliothèque Nationale and a new home for Université Denis Diderot (University of Paris VII).
-The Center in Paris features classrooms, offices for faculty and graduate students, computer facilities, a small library and an apartment for the faculty director.
-For participants in Chicago’s programs, the Center in Paris provides a focus for academic activities, a central meeting place and a continuing Chicago “presence” within one of the major capitals of Europe.
+Situated in the thirteenth arrondissement, the Center in Paris is part of an ambitious intellectual project along the river Seine, including the Bibliothèque Nationale and a new home for Université de Paris (formerly Université Denis Diderot - Paris VII).
+The Center in Paris features classrooms, offices for faculty and graduate students, computer facilities, a small library, and an apartment for the faculty director.
+For participants in Chicago’s programs, the Center in Paris provides a focus for academic activities, a central meeting place, and a continuing Chicago “presence” within one of the major capitals of Europe.

 Students in the Paris Humanities program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
-Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry and athletic facilities.
+Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.

 Participants in the Paris Humanities program remain registered as full-time students in the College.
 They receive one credit for each of the four courses offered through this program.
-If one of the humanities courses falls within a student’s major subject, he or she may use this course in their major without special petition.
+If one of the humanities courses falls within a student’s major subject, they may use this course in their major without special petition.
 The use of these courses in related or interdisciplinary majors is also frequently possible, though for this students will have to submit a specific petition to the appropriate program chair.
 The art history course offered through this program is often accepted as a credit toward the general education requirement in the arts.
 The language course will normally count as an elective.
-Course titles, units of credit and grades are placed on the College transcript.
+Course titles, units of credit, and grades are placed on the College transcript.

 Spring tuition: as set by the Bursar’s Office

-Study abroad administrative fee: $650
+Study abroad administrative fee: $675

-Paris Humanities program fee: $4,700
+Paris Humanities program fee: $4,975

 |Program fee includes:

 ||round-trip airfare to and from the program site

 ||communications (including cell phone usage)

-|emergency travel insurance (ISOS)||health insurance and upfront payments for care
+||health insurance and upfront payments for care

 Previous program participants report spending in the range of $200 to $250 per week on meals and incidentals while on the program, though frugal students may spend less, and others could spend much more.
 Bear in mind that the cost of living in Paris is relatively high and that, while it is possible to live frugally, it is also possible to run short of money if you are unwary.
 It is therefore essential that you budget your funds prudently, apportioning your resources so that they last for the duration of the program.
 If you are planning to travel before or after the program or on weekends, you should budget accordingly.